Photo: Basil Childers

 A Seventy Year Legacy

-Museum of Contemporary Craft is one of Portland's oldest cultural institutions and its new iteration is poised to bring greater awareness to the organization’s rich seventy-year legacy.
 Founded in 1937 by a group of extraordinary women dedicated to the cultivation of craft, the Oregon Ceramic Studio (precursor to Contemporary Crafts Gallery, Contemporary Crafts Museum & Gallery, and Museum of Contemporary Craft) provided a market for artists while elevating awareness and appreciation of Oregon art.
 Founder Lydia Herrick Hodge, and other early organizers such as Katherine Macnab, had been educated at the University of Oregon under the tutelage of Victoria Avakian.
 Both Hodge and Macnab studied in Paris during the modern art movement.
 Hodge, upon her return from Paris, organized the University Alumni Art League, an association dedicated to promoting Oregon artists.
 The alliance acquired a four-lot site from the city in the historic Lair Hill.
 The price was modest in exchange for their promise to fire Portland school children’s ceramics in their kiln.
 Thus, Oregon Ceramic Studio began.

 The Studio was built with donated materials by Works Progress Administration labor (WPA).
-During its early years –before becoming Contemporary Crafts Gallery in 1965, Contemporary Crafts Museum & Gallery in 2002 and then Museum of Contemporary Craft in 2007 – the Oregon Ceramic Studio hosted several exhibitions and participated in design campaigns crucial to the cultivation of the Northwest’s legacy of craft.
+During its early years – before becoming Contemporary Crafts Gallery in 1965, Contemporary Crafts Museum & Gallery in 2002 and then Museum of Contemporary Craft in 2007 – the Oregon Ceramic Studio hosted several exhibitions and participated in design campaigns crucial to the cultivation of the Northwest’s legacy of craft.
 From day one, this vital organization has contributed to the advancement of craft and has regularly shown and documented the work of artists from the Pacific Northwest as well as those of national acclaim.